maxmaina/sql-data-warehouse-project/README.md

 1. **Bronze Layer**: Stores raw data as-is from the source sytems.
 Data is ingested from CSV Files into SQL Server
 2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processess to prepare data for analysis.
-3. **Gold** Layer: Houses the business-ready data modeled into a start schema required for reporting and analysis
+3. **Gold** Layer: Houses the business-ready data modeled into a start schema required for reporting and analysis.

 ## License